-Early Harappan Polychrome Terracotta Bowl with Fish Motifs
+Harappan Polychrome Terracotta Bowl with Fish Motif

-Early Harappan Polychrome Terracotta Bowl with Fish Motifs
+Harappan Polychrome Terracotta Bowl with Fish Motif

 Excellent condition.
 Small chip in the rim.
 Age-related light wear, abrasion and corrosion.
 Intact.
 Rich deposits on exterior.
 Size approx. 9,0cm x 9,0cm x 6,5cm.